-Below you’ll find all my completed PNT miles (with links to the story – most on my other blog) along with my future hopeful miles.
+Below you’ll find all my completed PNT miles (with links to the story) along with my future hopeful miles.
 Every time I finish one, I’ll move it to the “completed” list.
 Happy Trails and happy goal making everyone!

 Ozette Triangle: 3 miles https://kellbell-whywouldanyonereadthis.blogspot.com/2013/01/ozette-triangle-at-last.html

 East Baker Lake: 14.5 miles https://kellbell-whywouldanyonereadthis.blogspot.com/2016/04/first-backpack-of-2016-baker-lake-north.html

 Hannagan Pass: 8.7 miles (Including part of road walk during snowshoe) https://kellbell-whywouldanyonereadthis.blogspot.com/2012/10/day-two-hannegan-pass.html

 Tommy Thompson Trail to Mount Erie Store: 8.7 miles (I never wrote about this one, but I did a little post about Heart Lake which is part of it) https://kellbell-whywouldanyonereadthis.blogspot.com/2015/02/anacortes-hiking.html